mneygri56/Engineering_4_Notebook/README.md

 Step 2: use it...

 This program was kind of bad, by bad I mean it wasn't fun, not that our program was bad, it was actually quite good thank you very much.
 We had to make a code that made a line plot that scrolled.
 We were able to make a line plot pretty easily, but our problem came with scrolling.
-We had to re draw the luine plot each time with a new start value.
-Eventually, we figured this out, but not before trying every otehr workaround.
+We had to redraw the line plot each time with a new start value.
+Eventually, we figured this out, but not before trying every other workaround.

 <details>
 	<summary> chop the head off the pi </summary>